quintindk/quintindk.github.io/index.md

   This morning I got back to the office, opened vs code and it opened the script right on the line I needed to change.
 I made the changes, tested it and then pushed to my fork and then created the PR.  ```
 </details>

 2022-12-12 - My PR was approved...
 I'm happy to announce that my PR was accepted and merged.
-I'm an open source contribuor now 😊🙌.
+I'm an open source contributor now 😊🙌.

 Well, that's my TIL for today.
 Keep cool and stay positive.